vleeuwenmenno/gphoto2_cl_binding/README.md

-# AstroShutter Cli wrapper
+# AstroShutter Cli bindings

-This is a wrapper for gphoto2 CLI.
+This is a binding for gphoto2 CLI.
 (WARNING This classlib depends on gphoto2 command, not libgphoto2!)

 Currently it has been tested to work on the following platforms: